batzen/Batzendev.RemoteDesktopLockPrevent/README.md

 Batzendev.RemoteDesktopLockPrevent
 ==================================

 Windows service which prevents a workstation/virtual machine from being locked when an RDP (remote desktop protocol) connection is disconnected.
+This is achieved by making use of tscon.exe which is able to tranfser/attach a session to a different session.
+In this case we attach the disconnecting remote session to the console session.

 You should only use this service when you really know why you need it and never on a physically accessible machine as it renders such a machine unprotected after your RDP connection is disconnected.